Stripping paint from wood can be a time-consuming and messy job. Whether you're planning to work on wooden floors, trim or a door.

 5. Scrub away residue with water

-Once the bulk of the paint stripper and dissolved paint has been removed, residual paint can be cleaned away with a scrubbing brush and warm water.
+Once the bulk of the paint stripper and dissolved paint has been removed, residual paint can be cleaned away with a scrubbing brush and warm water or even just damp towels if it's soft enough.
 Wipe away loosened paint with a sponge.
 When you’ve finished, mop up surplus water with an old towel, otherwise it may raise the grain of the wood.

 6. Wipe away any salty deposits